CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.2 Network Management.md

 #### NET.1.2.A11 Definition of a Security Policy for Network Management [Information Security Officer (ISB)]

-For network management, a security policy SHOULD be created and maintained sustainably.
-The guideline SHOULD be known to all people involved in network management and fundamental to their work.
+For network management, a security policy SHOULD be created and sustainably maintained.
+The guideline SHOULD be familiar to all persons involved in network management and fundamental to their work.
 It SHOULD be checked regularly and comprehensibly that the contents required by the directive are implemented.
 The results MUST be documented in a meaningful way.

 The security policy SHOULD define which areas of network management are implemented through centralized management tools and services.
 It SHOULD also define to what extent tasks should be automated in the network management of the institution.